secretstartups/handbook/finance/expenses/index.html.md

 ### Work-related online courses and professional development certifications

 GitLab team members are allotted [$10,000 USD](https://www1.oanda.com/currency/converter/) per calendar year to spend on one or multiple training courses.
 Follow the process for submitting a [Growth and Development Reimbursement](https://about.gitlab.com/handbook/total-rewards/benefits/general-and-entity-benefits/#growth-and-development-benefit).
+Expenses related to reimbursement of tuition will be capped at $1,000 USD within Expensify.
+Anything over $1,000 USD must go through payroll for reimbursement.
+Team members must attach a proof of receipt screen shot of the submitted G&D form when submitting a expense report for tuition, while choosing the "Training" category option.
+Please note any sort of conference attendance should be categorized to "Conference Attendance".

 ### Team building Budget